srishti-pandey-31/sleep-quality-prediction-/README.md

 # sleep-quality-prediction-
-A machine learning model to predict sleep quality based on machine learning model
+A machine learning model to predict sleep quality.